T.TAO

 Dynamic Allocation (Heap)

-If a struct or class object is created via dynamic allocation (e.g., with new), it is allocated on the heap.
+If a structure or class object is created through dynamic allocation (for example, using the new operator), it will be allocated on the heap.
 For example,

 int a;